MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/extending-btarn-with-a-new-pip.md

 3. At the command prompt, type **CScript InstallDTD.vbs**, and then press **Enter**.

     > [!NOTE]
-    >  You will only have to perform steps 1 through 3 once after you install [!INCLUDE[btsBizTalkServer2006r3](../../includes/btsbiztalkserver2006r3-md.md)].
+    >  You will only have to perform steps 1 through 3 once after you install BizTalk Server.

 4. Start Visual Studio.